Press Gang

-Press Gang is a British children's television comedy drama consisting of 43 episodes across five series that were broadcast from 1989 to 1993.
-It was produced by Richmond Film & Television for Central, and screened on the ITV network in its regular weekday afternoon children's strand, Children's ITV, typically in a 4:45 pm slot (days varied over the course of the run).
+Press Gang is a British children's television comedy-drama consisting of 43 episodes across five series that were broadcast from 1989 to 1993.
+Produced by Richmond Film & Television for Central, it screened on the ITV network in its regular weekday afternoon children's strand, CITV, typically in a 4:45 pm slot (days varied over the course of the run).

 Aimed at older children and teenagers, the programme was based on the activities of a children's newspaper, the Junior Gazette, produced by pupils from the local comprehensive school.
-In later series it was depicted as a commercial venture.
+In later series, it was depicted as a commercial venture.
 The show interspersed comedic elements with the dramatic.
 As well as addressing interpersonal relationships (particularly in the Lynda-Spike story arc), the show tackled issues such as solvent abuse, child abuse and firearms control.

-Written by ex-teacher Steven Moffat, more than half the episodes were directed by Bob Spiers, a British comedy director who had previously worked on programmes such as Fawlty Towers.
+Written by ex-teacher Steven Moffat, more than half the episodes were directed by Bob Spiers, a British comedy director who also worked on programmes such as Absolutely Fabulous and Fawlty Towers.
 Critical reception was very positive, particularly for the quality of the writing, and the series has attracted a cult following with a wide age range.

 Storyline

-Famous journalist Matt Kerr (Clive Wood) arrives from Fleet Street to edit the local newspaper.
+Famous journalist Matt Kerr arrives from Fleet Street to edit the local newspaper.
 He sets up a junior version of the paper, The Junior Gazette, to be produced by pupils from the local comprehensive school before and after school hours.

 Some of the team are "star pupils", but others have reputations for delinquency.
-One such pupil, Spike Thomson (Dexter Fletcher), is forced to work on the paper rather than be expelled from school.
-He is immediately attracted to editor Lynda Day (Julia Sawalha), but they bicker, throwing one-liners at each other.
+One such pupil, Spike Thomson, is forced to work on the paper rather than be expelled from school.
+He is immediately attracted to editor Lynda Day, but they bicker, throwing one-liners at each other.
 Their relationship develops and they have an on-off relationship.
 They regularly discuss their feelings, especially in the concluding episodes of each series.
 In the final episode of the third series, "Holding On", Spike unwittingly expresses his strong feelings to Lynda while being taped.
 Jealous of his American girlfriend, Zoe, Lynda puts the cassette on Zoe's personal stereo, ruining their relationship.
 The on-screen chemistry between the two leads was reflected off-screen as they became an item for several years.

 Although the Lynda and Spike story arc runs throughout the series, most episodes feature self-contained stories and sub-plots.
 Amongst lighter stories, such as one about Colin accidentally attending a funeral dressed as a pink rabbit, the show tackled many serious issues.
 Jeff Evans, writing in the Guinness Television Encyclopedia, writes that the series adopts a "far more adult approach" than "previous efforts in the same vein" such as A Bunch of Fives.
 Some critics also compared it with Hill Street Blues, Lou Grant "and other thoughtful US dramas, thanks to its realism and its level-headed treatment of touchy subjects."